ayang-deloitte/Semester2Capstone/README.md

 - **EDA.ipynb**: this Jupyter Notebook contains the all the data cleaning and EDA conducted during this project.
 - **Models.ipynb**: this Jupyter Notebook contains all the models developed during this project.
 - **Capstone.ipynb**: this notebook represents one of the final graded products of this project, including a definitive version of the data cleaning and modeling conducted during the project.
-- **Presentation.pptx**: this is the presentation component of the project.
+- **Presentation.pdf**: this is the presentation component of the project.

 ### Links